 This guide provides information to help you locate a state-approved, accredited ADN program in your area that best matches your study preferences, career goals, and budget.
 You’ll also learn more about the advantages ADN programs have over similar options, and get answers to common questions from prospective nursing students just like you.
 Keep reading to find out how to get started on your RN nursing career by earning your degree through a great California ADN program.

-Best 2-Year ADN Nursing Programs in California
+Best 2-Year ADN Nursing Programs in California for 2023

 To help you begin your nursing school search, we’ve spotlighted three of the best state-approved ADN programs in California.
 Our choices are based on important program elements, including affordability, study flexibility, curriculum comprehensiveness, NCLEX-RN pass rates, and access to student support services.
 Plus, all three programs are regionally accredited by the Accreditation Commission for Education in Nursing.
 And as with all ADN programs in California mentioned in this guide, graduates meet the academic requirements to sit for the NCLEX-RN exam, which is required to be a California RN.